persteenolsen/pso-gatsby-blog-one/src/posts/2025-01-02-next-js-web-app-jwt-auth-mongodb.md

 - Joi for validation
 - Zustand for state management
 - MongoDB was the choice of NoSQL Document Database
-- Mongoose ODM ( Object Data Modeling ) which is used for NoSQL like ORM ( Object Relational mapping ) is used for Relational databases like MySQL
+- Mongoose ODM ( Object Data Modeling ) used for NoSQL Document Database
 - The MongoDB is hosted at Mongo Atlas Cloud Platform

 <br />